danfuzz/lactoserv/doc/configuration/3-built-in-services.md

   before writing them to the file, specified as a duration value as described in [Durations](./2-common-configuration.md#durations), or `null` to indicate "do not buffer."
 Optional and defaults to `null`.
+* `maxUrlLength` &mdash; Maximum length of a URL to log, or `null` to have no upper bound.
+Anything longer than the maximum is represented as a prefix and suffix concatenated together with `...` in the middle.
+Because it makes little sense to have a very-small maximum, when non-`null` this must be at least `20`.
 * `path` &mdash; Path to the log file(s) to write.
 When rotation is performed, a date stamp and (if necessary) sequence number are "infixed" into the final path component.